RohanAlexander/telling_stories_with_data/_book/41-ijalm.md

 Linear regression is a nice way to come to understand better our data.
 But it assumes a continuous outcome variable which can take any number on the real line.
 We would like some way to use this same machinery when we cannot satisfy this condition.
 We turn to logistic and Poisson regression for binary and count outcome variables, respectively.

-Logistic regression is useful in a variety of settings.
+Logistic regression and its close variants are useful in a variety of settings, from elections [@wang2015forecasting] through to horse racing [@chellel2018gambler; @boltonruth].
 We use logistic regression when the dependent variable is a binary outcome, such as 0 or 1.
 Although the presence of a binary outcome variable may sound limiting, there are a lot of circumstances in which the outcome either naturally falls into this situation, or can be adjusted into it.

 The reason that we use logistic regression is that we will be modelling a probability and so it will be bounded between 0 and 1.
 Whereas with linear regression we may end up with values outside this.
 This all said, logistic regression, as Daniella Witten teaches us, is just a linear model.
 The foundation of logistic regression is the logit function: